aclu-national/detention-network-analysis/README.md

 ### Networks
 We constructed two distinct networks: a broad [`movement`](/movement_adjacency_matrix.csv) network and a more specific [`transfer`](/transfer_adjacency_matrix.csv) network (weighted directed graphs).
 The movement network captures any relocation between facilities during a single stay, regardless of reason.
 The transfer network includes only those moves explicitly classified as transfers.
 Movements are defined by a sequence of detention book-in dates within one stay—for example, if an individual was initially booked into Alexandria Staging Facility and subsequently booked into Pine Prairie Detention Facility during the same stay, this counts as a movement.
 If the `Detention Release Reason` for that move was "Transferred," it is classified as a transfer.
 Using facility pairs (origin and destination), we created two directed graphs representing facility-to-facility transfers.
 Each graph includes all 617 detention facilities as nodes, with edges weighted by the frequency of transfers between them.

+We also similarly created two distinct networks: [`movement`](/movement_adjacency_matrix.csv) and [`transfer`](/transfer_adjacency_matrix.csv), by state, rather than detention facility.
+We did so by mapping each detention facility to its corresponding state.

 ### Paths
 Beyond aggregate networks, we mapped the detention pathway of each individual stay.
 For each stay, we generated a graph tracing their sequence of detention facilities—from the initial facility, through intermediate stops, to the final facility.
+We created a similar analysis mapping the state pathways.

 ## Results